+Length: Year Credit: 1

-Offered to: Seniors (or with instructor approval)
+Offered to: Juniors and Seniors

-Prerequisite: Physical Science, Chemistry
+Prerequisite: Physical Science

 Physics is an elective science course that explains the "hows" and "why" of the world around us by using a small number of mathematical laws.
 It is recommended that all students enrolling in physics have completed an advanced algebra and geometry course.
 This course is highly recommended for all college-bound seniors and will typically cover the areas of forces, motion, energy, waves, sound, and light.